lorenzoturrino/makers_bnb/user_stories.md

 * Allow users to complete different bookings at different times (rather than just their most recent booking)

+* User can sort booking requests by pending/confirmed/declined

 ### Bugs
 * Sessions do not persist a server restart